permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 a new option has become available: [WebAssembly][9].
 WebAssembly provides a portable assembly language that strives to provide close to native performance in the web browser.

-It is important to note that WebAssembly really is just an assembly
-language: it can perform arithmetic, memory loads and stores, comprisons, jumps, and function calls, but not too much more.

 Let us take our favorite fibonacci function written in C and compile it to WASM so we can call it